smarty/changelog/local/us-zipcode-api.md

 CHANGES:

-- Restructured and consolidated all code for running the US ZIP Code API in the SmartyStreets cloud or as a local installation.
+- Restructured and consolidated all code for running the US ZIP Code API in the Smarty cloud or as a local installation.
 As such, this changelog (moving forward) will contain changes that apply to both isntallations. **As a result, this changelog will no longer be needed.
 See the [cloud installation changelog](https://github.com/smartystreets/changelog/blob/master/cloud/us-zipcode-api.md) for all changes moving forward in time.**
 - CORS headers will no longer be provided to responses served by local installations.
 This is now the responsibility of organizations running their own local installation.
-There is no change to CORS header handling for users of the SmartyStreets cloud installation (https://us-zipcode.api.smartystreets.com).
+There is no change to CORS header handling for users of the Smarty cloud installation (https://us-zipcode.api.smartystreets.com).

 ## 3.1.0 - 2019-04-29